 Urbano 10 Gasnet

-(inductive, cold-bent, elastic).
-Urbano Gasnet PRO makes the design of
+Urbano Gasnet makes the design and editing of a pipeline route fast and efficient.

-to special rules that the user can adjust for certain type of the project.
-All
+to special rules that can be adjusted for certain project types.

-standard Urbano functions are available as well – data tables, longitudinal
+All standard Urbano functions are available as well – data tables, long sections, labels, plan styles, blocks with attributes, element editing and renaming etc.

 |Urbano Gasnet PRO